rteuwens/basic_flask_app/README.md

 ```

 #### Configuring the application
-It is currently set up to link to a MySQL database in the back-end, but you can configure this to any other relational database in config.py by changing the URI.
+It is currently set up to link to a MySQL database in the back-end, but you can configure this <br>
+to any other relational database in config.py by changing the URI. <br>
 Whatever you choose, make sure the database exists.
 For MySQL, the command is simply:
 ```mysql
 Enter password: <yourpassword>
 CREATE DATABASE <yourdbname>;
 USE <yourdbname>;
 ```
-Make sure your env variables are set (reboot might be needed).
+Make sure your env variables are set (reboot might be needed). <br>
 If your auth for your localhost's mysql isn't simply root:admin, don't forget to change the URI.
 ```python
 """ dev/localhost config """
     # fetching from user environment variables